 Decolonizing_Energy_Web-Banner_5120x1256

-The Decolonizing Energy art program brings together works that engage with the cultural, ecological, and political legacies of extraction.
+Landscapes in Motion, curated as part of Decolonizing Energy: The Past, Present, and Future of Energy Justice, brings together works that engage with the cultural, ecological, and political legacies of extraction.
 Through a wide range of media and perspectives, the program reflects on how landscapes, bodies, and communities are shaped by energy systems, while also envisioning alternative ways of sensing, living, and imagining.
 These artistic explorations expand the conversation on energy justice beyond policy discourses and invite audiences to engage with new horizons of resilience, creativity, and collective possibility.

 By emphasizing slowness, Otoya is working in a tradition of decolonial thought epitomized by the Afro-Brazilian geographer Milton Santos who wrote, “Now we are discovering that, in cities, the time that commands or that will command in the future is actually the time of slow people.
 Power comes from the ‘slow people’ rather than from those who control speed….Those who, within the city, have the most mobility end up seeing very little of the city and of the world.
 Their intimacy with prefabricated images is their perdition.
 Their comfort, which they do not want to give up, comes precisely from their cohabitation with these images.
 The ‘slow’ people, for whom these images are only a mirage, cannot for long periods engage with a perverse imaginary and discover fantasies.
 This is how they escape the totalitarianism of rationality….it is the poor in the city who can look more fixedly to the future.”